Fulton MX991/U Flashlight: Features

 The housing and screw-on components of the current MX-991/U flashlight are constructed from heat and corrosion resistant polypropylene and ABS plastic.
 The multi-mode switch on the military-specification MX-991/U is riveted to the plastic battery housing and is constructed of black-oxide brass.
 The switch features three settings: Off, Signal, and On.
 When the switch is set to Signal, the user is able to press and hold a button located just above the switch for momentary operation of the PR6 bulb.
 This allows users to signal using Morse code.
 When the switch is moved up to the On position, the flashlight remains on without any further user interaction.
 During heavy usage in the rainy season in Southeast Asia it was found that the flashlight's on-off switch could be moved into the 'on' position (thus draining the batteries) through contact with the soldier's personal equipment.
 Since 1973, MX-991/U flashlights have incorporated a switch guard to prevent accidental operation of the flashlight.

 The tailcap consists of two compartments.
 The first houses the stainless steel spring that retains the 2 'D' cell batteries inside the flashlight body.
 Under the spring, a small plastic component houses a spare PR6 incandescent flashlight bulb.
 The second part of the tailcap consists of a small compartment that houses five plastic accessory lenses.

 The nosecap of the flashlight has an additional retainer ring that may be unscrewed, allowing a custom lens to be fitted.
 The flashlight contains five lenses in the tailcap, consisting of two red lenses, a blue lens, a white lens, and a diffuser lens (earlier models utilized three red lenses and omitted the blue and green lenses).
-This feature enables soldiers to send signals using different color or to preserve night vision.
+This feature enables soldiers to send color-coded signals or to preserve night vision.
 As the flashlight's focus is non-adjustable, the accessory diffuser lens is intended to spread the light in a wide pattern instead of the standard spot beam.

 Fulton currently manufactures the flashlight in varying color combinations, often to designate a special use or model.
 Most of these variants are available to the civilian market through Fulton or retail sources: